sisihagen/website/content/en/blog/2019/after-nato.md

 > ( ... ) Now that Europe is at the beginning of a new age, we are determined to expand and strengthen friendly relations and cooperation between the states of Europe, the United States of America and Canada and to promote friendship between our peoples. ( ... ) In accordance with our obligations under the Charter of the United Nations and the Helsinki Final Act, we renew our solemn promise to abstain from any threat or use of force directed against the territorial integrity or political independence of a state or any other act incompatible with the principles or objectives of such documents. (…)

 We reaffirm our commitment to the peaceful settlement of disputes.
-We decide to develop mechanisms to prevent and resolve conflicts between participating states.“
+We decide to develop mechanisms to prevent and resolve conflicts between participating states."

 It was therefore decided to establish a regional system of mutual collective security.
 Mutual and common security should be ensured through the organisation for security and cooperation in Europe (OSCE) resulting from the CSCE negotiations.